Ways to make grading writing less subjective

-The more you edit and revise, the easier it will become for you.
-Familiarity produces recognition.
+The more you edit and revise, the easier it will become.
 You’ll quickly become adept at spotting repeated words, “to be” words, and misplaced modifiers.
 Soon they’ll just jump out at you.
 But in the beginning, you’ll need to search for these mistakes.

 It’s actually more objective than you think—especially when you have WriteShop’s detailed checklists to help you look for specific things, including:

 - Overused or repeated words

 - Vague or weak words

 - Passive writing

 - Correct use of the lesson’s content and style requirements, such as including all the elements of a narrative or using emotion words